pearcej/cppds/_sources/Recursion/Glossary.rst

     data structure
         An organization of data for the purpose of making it easier to use.

+    dynamic programming
+        a way to solve complex problems by breaking it up, solving the smaller portions, and storing the results to avoid re-calculating them.

     exception
         An error that occurs at runtime.